zsteinkamp/zsteinkamp.github.io/_posts/2023-01-22-my-history-of-programming-ish-languages.markdown

 ## 1980 - Logo (Turtle Graphics)

-My earliest computer programming memory was from a computer lab with Apple ][ computers in some school at night.
+My earliest computer programming memory was from a computer lab with Apple ][ computers in some school at night when I was 6 years old.
 I was there for a computer class (I can't remember the lead-in to that), and was blown away by being able to type things and have the computer draw what I asked it to.
 I learned the 'repeat' command either this time or the 2nd time I was in front of Logo, and stars were born [on the screen].

-## 1981 - Visicalc / Lotus 1/2/3
+## 1981 - Visicalc / Lotus 1-2-3

 While for some it may seem a stretch...